Tried & Tested: Best Electric Start Generator ModelsBack Up Generators , Camping Generators , Caravan Generators , Portable Trade Generators

 Thanks to the noise block technology and inbuilt mufflers, it has super quiet operation of only 51 decibels at quarter load.
 It also has an inverter system so you can safely run mobile phones, laptops and TVs without worrying about power surges.
 To top it off, it comes with handy extras like built-in wheels and a 4-year warranty at no added cost.

 We are still going to stick with our original choice, the Yamaha EF300iSE due to its exceptional performance and warranty!
-However, if you are looking for a cheaper alternative we recommend checking out the DeWalt DXIG3600E, 3600W Inverter Generator with Electric Start.
+However, if you are looking for a cheaper alternative we recommend checking out the Engel R3000IE 3500W Pure Sinewave Inverter Generator or the DeWalt DXIG3600E, 3600W Inverter Generator with Electric Start.

-This generator does have a smaller fuel tank and therefore a shorter run time, but it is still a reliable generator for small home backup.
-It is only 43kg, features build in handle & wheels and comes with a 3 year warranty.
-All this for only $2,499!
+Both generators do have a smaller fuel tank and therefore a shorter run time, but are still reliable generators for small home backup.
+The Engel comes with a 4 year warranty, while the DeWalt comes with a 3 year warranty.

 Best For Whole Home Backup: